GenesysCloudBlueprints/aws-lex-kendra/blueprint/index.md

 1. From the Genesys Cloud Admin menu, create a Genesys Widget Version 2, following the procedure in the *Version 2* section of the [Create a widget for web chat](https://help.mypurecloud.com/?p=195772 "Opens the Create a widget for web chat article") in the Genesys Cloud Resource Center.

   :::primary
-  **Note**: In the **Route to Flow** menu step of the Create a widget for web chat procedure, choose the flow you created in the [Use Architect to call the Lex-Kendra chatbot](#use-architect-to-call-the-lex---kendra-chatbot "Goes to the Use Architect to call the Lex-Kendra chatbot section") procedure.
+  **Note**: In the **Route to Flow** menu step of the Create a widget for web chat procedure, choose the flow you created in the [Use Architect to call the Lex Kendra chatbot](#use-architect-to-call-the-lex-kendra-chatbot "Goes to the Use Architect to call the Lex-Kendra chatbot section") procedure.
   :::

 2. After you save the widget, the window displays a Deployment Key string.
 Copy this string to use later, if needed.